xiw013/xiw013.github.io/README.md

 Working on prjects of designing an AI chatbot with emphasis on security and pravicy and Studying people's reactions to misinformation and disinformation on twitters under the supervisition of Dr.Munyaka in SEISUP Lab.

 (August 2021 - present)
-Collaborating with other three students: James Cole, Daniel Hernandez, and Nikki Rejai in Dr. Sahoo’s [Boolean research lab](https://sites.google.com/view/debashis-sahoo) and working on a project of generating a *gene expression signature* for tuberculosis with higher accuracy under any diseases' conditions.
+Collaborating with other three students: James Cole, Daniel Hernandez, and Nikki Rejai in Dr. Sahoo’s [Boolean research lab](https://sites.google.com/view/debashis-sahoo) on generating a *gene expression signature* for tuberculosis with higher accuracy under any diseases' conditions.

 (April 2019 - June 2020)
 Collecting Water Samples and analyzing samples using IDEXX Quanti-tray/Enterolert method to detect any enterococci contamination for [Surfrider Foundation](https://www.surfrider.org/) and [Irvine Water District](https://www.irwd.com/).